firespring/givesource/documentation/application-setup.md

 **Checkout Text**
 Be sure to change the event name, fee amounts and urls.
 ```
-Thank you for supporting local charities for the Norfolk Area Big Give.
+Thank you for supporting local charities for the Scranton Give.
 All donations on this site are made to Firespring Foundation.
 The nonprofit(s) you supported today will
 receive information about your gift in real time, unless you chose to be Anonymous.

 Your contribution is to the Firespring Foundation donor-advised fund (Tax ID 30-0358636), intended for the benefit of the charity you indicated.
 The Foundation makes every